juji-io/docs/docs/trouble-shooting.md

   again:  Go back to your Juji Deploy page,  click on the "Continue with Facebook" button and go through the deployment process again.

-Important: you must click on the "Continue with Faceook" button, clicking "Update" button will not renew your Facebook token.
+Important: you must click on the "Continue with Facebook" button, clicking "Update" button will not renew your Facebook token.